For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Generally, when you rent clothes, you don't need to clean them yourself.
 Dry cleaning should be handled by the rental service or by the individual who has lent the clothes out to you.

 In fact, some clothing rental sites explicitly ask you not to wash the clothes yourself.
-Again, for confirmation, it's a good idea to double-check with the company you're renting clothing through.
+Again, for confirmation, it's a good idea to double-check with the company you're renting clothing from.

 4. Check the retail price before you rent clothes

-As we mentioned earlier with Girl Meets Dress, it is possible that an item is available to buy elsewhere for less than it costs to rent (particularly if it's in the sale).
+As we mentioned earlier with Girl Meets Dress, an item may be available to buy elsewhere for less than it costs to rent (particularly if it's on sale).

 Before renting clothes, do a bit of shopping around to see if you really are getting a good deal.